ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Conditions.md

 It is also possible to omit the `else` keyword if we only want to execute a block of code only if a certain expression is true.

 To evaluate whether two variables are equal, the `==` operator is used.
+There is also another equality operator in JavaScript, `===`, which does a strict comparison.
+This means that it will be true only if the two things you are comparing are the same type as well as same content.

+    console.log("1" == 1); // true
+    console.log("1" === 1); // false

 For example: